clauszitzelsberger/continuous-control-rl/README.md

 ## Setup of repository

-Apart from the `Readme.md` file this repository consists of the following files:
+Apart from the `Readme.md` and the `requirements.txt` file this repository consists of the following files:

-1. `agent.py`: Agent and ReplayBuffer class with all required functions
+1. `agent.py`: Agent and ReplayBuffer classes with all required functions
-2. `model.py`: QNetwork class
+2. `model.py`: Actor and Critc Network classes
 3. `run.py`: Script which will train the agent.
 Can be run directly from the terminal.
 4. `report.ipynb`: As an alternative to the `run.py` script this Jupyter Notebook has a step-by-step structure.
 Here the learning algorithm is described in detail
 5. `checkpoint.pth`: Contains the weights of a successful QNetwork